If you’re coming to Florence (Firenze), you’ve probably got ‘see Michelangelo’s statue of David’ high on your list of things to do.

 This page contains affiliate links.
 If you purchase from the links, we may earn a small commission, at no extra cost to you.
 Please see our Disclaimer for more information.

-Important for 2023: If you really want to see David, you’ll need to reserve your tickets ASAP.
-There are a lot of people visiting Florence this year, and I’m seeing official tickets sell out over a month in advance.
-If tickets for your dates are sold out, your other option is to pay more and buy tickets through a third party, like GetYourGuide, which has offers like ‘Skip-The-Line’ Tickets to See David and ‘Skip-The-Line Tickets to See David (includes E-Book).
+Fall 2023 Update: Things have calmed down a bit (tickets were selling out this summer).
+I don’t think you’ll have a problem for the rest of the year, but it’s always best to book your Accademia tickets as soon as you know your dates.
+If you happen to find that tickets for your dates are sold out, your other option is to pay more and buy tickets through a third party, like GetYourGuide, which has offers like ‘Skip-The-Line’ Tickets to See David and ‘Skip-The-Line Tickets to See David (includes E-Book).

 How to Buy Skip the Line Tickets to See the Statue of David